KeyboardKit/KeyboardKitPro/README.md

 ## Supported Platforms

-KeyboardKit Pro supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`, but the distribution is `iOS` only for non-enterprise licenses!
+KeyboardKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.

+However, the distribution is `iOS` only for non-enterprise licenses!

 Please reach out if you need to use KeyboardKit Pro on multiple platforms.